sjackman/white-spruce-organelles-paper/README.md

 determine what is due to the draft nature of these mitochondrial assemblies and what is true structural rearrangement.

-The mitochondrial genome is quite gene sparse in comparison to the plastid genome.
+The protein coding gene content of the mitochondrial genome is quite sparse, with 54 protein coding genes in 6 Mbp, in comparison to the plastid genome, with 90 protein coding genes in 124 kbp.
 7% of the mitochondrial genome is composed of repeats, and 1% is composed of genes.
-A large portion of the content of the mitochondrial genome is yet unexplained.
+A significant portion, over 90%, of the unusually large size of the white spruce mitochondrial genome is yet unexplained.

 Acknowledgements
 ================